Skip to main content

 Part of That World: Understanding Racebent Ariel

-Take the casting announcement of Halle Bailey in the role of the upcoming remake of The Little Mermaid.
-When Disney announced on July 3, 2019 that the highly coveted role of Ariel would go to an African-American actress, you saw a lot of excitement from crowds championing fair representation.
-You also saw a lot of outrage, most clear in the trending hashtag #NotMyAriel.
+When Disney announced on July 3, 2019 that the highly coveted role of Ariel, The Little Mermaid, would go to African-American actress, Halle Bailey, you saw a lot of excitement from crowds championing fair representation.
+You also saw a lot of outrage, most clear in the trending hashtag #NotMyAriel, revealing a face of social fury that can't be adequately described with the language of Hollywood's addiction to reboots.

-I hear a lot of people shouting that “Ariel has been white for two-hundred years.
+This crowd has been eager to supply their own attempts at justification for this furor.
+Some will cry that “Ariel has been white for two-hundred years!
 Why change that all the sudden?”
 But the fact is she hasn’t even “been Ariel” for that long.
 “Ariel” is the name the mermaid was given in the 1989 film nearly two centuries after the Hans Christian Andersen story was first published.
 A lot of what people assume is fairy-tale gospel is purely adaptational.

 While I acknowledge the existence of deliberate, maliciously intended racism, I don’t think the majority of people pushing back against Ms. Bailey’s casting are all necessarily Sour Kangaroos trying to keep the Jungle of Nool under their authoritarian thumb.
 There's a lot of faulty rhetoric out there being pushed by people who should know better, and it’s an unfortunate window into how our society teaches racism that so many people haven’t given thought to how hurtful it is being told that you are #NotMyAriel simply because of your skin color.
-And I’m hoping that maybe some of the content in this essay can counteract that—maybe clarify why Halle Bailey’s casting in this movie is something to be celebrated.
-Because at the end of the day, everyone deserves the fairy-tale.
+And I’m hoping that maybe some of the content in this essay can counteract that.

-There a few things I'd like to disclose up front: One, as someone who is not a part of the African-American community, I can only discuss this subject from an academic perspective.
-I’m hoping that the ideas expressed in this essay benefit the black community, but I'll acknowledge that, yeah, this is a white dude talking about race.
-Some parts of essay will look take a broader look at the factors that affect historically marginalized communities as a whole, and other parts will focus specifically on black representation, and I'll try to distinguish between the two when necessary.
-It's further worth remarking upon that there is a wealth of opinion within BIPOC communities, and I can’t really do justice to the whole conversation within one essay.
+There a few things I'd like to disclose up front: One, I can only discuss this subject from an academic perspective.
+I’m hoping that the ideas expressed in this essay reflect the honest interests of the relevant community, but I'll acknowledge that, yeah, this is a white dude talking about race.
+Some parts of essay will look take a broader look at the factors that affect historically marginalized communities as a whole, and other parts will focus specifically on Black representation, and I'll try to distinguish between the two when necessary.
+Moreover, there is a wealth of opinion within BIPOC communities, and I can’t really do justice to the whole conversation within one essay.
+I can only highlight the broadest trends.

-Just so, there’s a lot of ground I hope to cover in this piece.
-I want to start by looking at some of the major obstacles that inhibit representation of historically marginalized people, especially the black community.
-Then I want to get into the politics of racebending.
-After looking at some of the major talking points surrounding representation and Disney, I want to examine why Ariel specifically makes a powerful candidate for racebending.
+I want to start by looking at some of the major obstacles that inhibit representation of historically marginalized people, especially the Black community, and set the ground for why racebending is even on the table.
+After looking at some of the major talking points surrounding representation and Disney, we'll examine the specific implications of using Ariel and The Little Mermaid story as a vehicle for multi-culturalism.

 Escapism and Responsibility